Nimgoble/GameOfLife-Web/README.md

 This is a small single-page application that talks to the GameOfLife API (the API lives in a different repository).

-It can be found here: https://gameoflife-web.onrender.com/
+A demo of this site can be found on Render, here: https://gameoflife-web.onrender.com/

 Quick start (local):

 1. Install dependencies:
    npm ci

-2. Start dev server (set GOL_API_URL to your API base URL):
-   GOL_API_URL=http://localhost:5000 npm run dev
+2. Start dev server (set GOL_API_URL to your API base URL): npm run dev

 3. Build:
    npm run build